How To Style Your Hair Using a Claw Clip—So It Actually Stays In Place

 2. Twist the length of the ponytail about three-fourths of the way down to the ends and wrap around two to three times as if forming a bun, stopping with the ends facing down.
 Unlike the ponytail twist, it should look more like a classic bun, but there should be just a few inches of length from your ponytail leftover, hanging out towards the bottom.

 3. Using your claw clip, clamp where the bun twists end and your loose ponytail hair begins.
-If the style is a clock, the claw clip should be at 6 o’clock.
+If the style is a clock, the claw clip should be at 6 o'clock.
 This creates a half-up style with volume and enough hold to stay.
-For very thick or long hair, you can use a clear elastic to secure before twisting to ensure it doesn’t fall.
-This is an ideal hairdo for medium-sized claw clips.
+For very thick or long hair, you can use a clear elastic to secure before twisting to ensure it doesn't fall.
+This is an ideal hairdo for medium-sized claw clips, as well as shorter hair or curly and kinkier hair textures.

 Between these three basic claw clip hairstyles, you’re stocked with reasons to keep your favorite claw clip tucked away safely in your purse or on your bathroom counter in case the need for a cute and fast French twist arises.
 Shop our favorite claw clips below.